 Here are my top four favorite methods for filtering water using non plastic water filters!

 Brita pitchers, fridge filters, and most all water filters use activated charcoal to filter water.
 That’s because activated charcoal absorbs impurities by binding them chemically to the surface of the charcoal filter.

-Instead of using activated charcoal particles, I just use an entire activated charcoal stick.
-It works the same as every other filter just in a different form.
+Instead of using plastic charcoal filters, like Brita pitchers, I just use an entire activated charcoal stick.
+It works the same as every other filter, just in a different form.

 how does it work?

 Place the activated charcoal stick in a glass carafe full of tap water and let it sit for several hours.
 Don’t use a plastic jug; it really needs to be glass or stainless.
 I use an upcycled glass milk bottle.

 Activated charcoal naturally bonds with toxins.
 The sticks remove mercury, chlorine, copper, and even lead.
 It does not remove fluoride.
 So, don’t worry!
 I am getting plenty of fluoride without having it in my toothpaste.

 They last around 4 months.
 They do take a little bit of maintenance.
 Every 3-4 weeks the surface will fill up with toxins.
 You need to release the toxins so it will keep working.
 It’s very simple.
 Just boil the stick for 10-15 minutes, discard the water, and it’s ready to use!

 Compost it or use it as a deodorizer.
 I keep one under Nala’s kennel.
 You could keep one in the fridge, by your shoes, or any other place you need to help control odor.

 There is nothing wrong with Brita pitchers.
 It is still wayyyyyy less waste in the long run than buying bottled water.
 But, once your Brita pitcher is no longer in working condition, consider switching to this eco-friendly option.
 Plus, it will save you a lot of money!
 Brita refills aren’t cheap.